Weakly-supervised 3D Pose Transfer with Keypoints: Experiments

 \subsection{Comparison with Supervised Methods}

 Supervised methods can only be trained on synthetic datasets, where ground truth meshes can be synthesized.
 We first compare our method with the existing supervised approaches on the synthetic dataset using the template (SMPL and SMAL): NPT and SMAL Dataset.
 The commonly used PMD (1e-4)~\cite{neuralpt20} is used as the evaluation metric.
 We follow the original train and test split in \cite{neuralpt20} and \cite{3dpt21}.
 The results are shown in Tab.~\ref{npt} and Tab.~\ref{smal}.
 We can see that our proposed \textit{weakly-supervised} approach achieves comparable or even better performance compared with existing \textit{fully-supervised} approaches on both human and animal datasets.
-We show qualitative results for the animal dataset in Fig.~\ref{fig:smalvis}.
+We show qualitative comparison for the animal dataset SMAL in Fig.~\ref{fig:smalvis}.
+From the figure, we can see our method generate less artifacts compared with the existing methods.